Global Collaboration on AI Safety Launched with Inaugural Convening in San Francisco

 1. Multilateral Testing Insights

-The Network conducted its first joint testing exercise, evaluating Meta’s Llama 3.1 AI model.
-The study focused on multilingual capabilities, hallucinations in specific domains, and general academic knowledge.
-Insights from this pilot will inform broader evaluations ahead of the AI Action Summit in Paris in February 2025.
+Another highlight of the convening was the Network’s first joint testing effort, which evaluated Meta’s Llama 3.1 model.
+The assessment focused on multilingual performance, hallucination behavior, and general academic knowledge.
+The findings will inform broader evaluations ahead of the AI Action Summit in Paris in February 2025.

 1. Risk Assessment Framework